Welcome to the Perceptual-Motor Behaviour (PMB) Lab

 One of my favourite ways to encourage students to think differently about movement is to have them watch this TED Talk by Dr. Daniel Wolpert.
 He is a neuroscientist who asks, “Why do we, and other animals, have brains?”
 Dr. Wolpert makes the case that the fundamental role of the brain is to “produce adaptable and complex movements.”
 Take 20 minutes now, if you have it, and watch his thought-provoking talk about human movement.

 The long-term goals of my research program are two-fold.
 First, we need to expand our knowledge of the perceptual, cognitive, and motor processes that underlie the ability to predict another person's actions when planning and monitoring them.
 Second, perceptual-motor performance in clinical populations such as Down syndrome should be examined.
-Although my research interests are broad (take a look at my publications and conference presentations), one fundamental question ties my research program together: How does the brain organize, integrate, and translate sensory input into purposeful and coordinated action?
+Although my research interests are broad (see my publications and conference presentations), one fundamental question ties my research program together: How does the brain organize, integrate, and translate sensory input into purposeful and coordinated action?

 Research funded by